 The total number of hours spent to complete an audit or a review divided by the total number of audits and reviews completed.
 An audit or review is considered completed on the day the final report is issued.

-Data Limitations: None
+Data Limitations:

-Calculation Type: Non-cumulative
+None

-New Measure: New
+Calculation Type:

-Target Attainment: Lower than target
+Non-cumulative

-STRATEGIC PLAN FY 2019-2023 101
+New Measure:

-Strategy B.1.3.
-Bingo Law Compliance Field Operations
+No

-Efficiency Measure B.1.3.d: Average Time to Complete Bingo Background Investigations (Days)
+Target Attainment:

-Short Definition:
+Goal B: Charitable Bingo Strategy 2.1.3.
+Bingo Law Compliance Field Operations Efficiency Measure 2.1.3.4: Average Time to Complete Bingo Background Investigations (Days) Short Definition: This measure reports the average time to complete bingo background investigations by the Enforcement Division within the quarter.
+Purpose/Importance:

-This measure reports the average time to complete bingo background investigations by the Enforcement Division within the quarter.
-Purpose/Importance: This measure assists in determining the efficiency and timely completion of bingo background investigations completed by the Enforcement Division.
+This measure assists in determining the efficiency and timely completion of bingo background investigations completed by the Enforcement Division.
 Source/Collection of Data: